 After my PhD, I was ready for new challenges and a change of scene.
 Basically, I just wanted to try something completely different and DC has since proven to be a place where I have continually been able to develop and acquire new knowledge.

 My responsibility is to set the direction for the digitalisation of our gas team.
-My team collaborates closely with multiple branches of our internal IT department to create the digital foundation for the trading of tomorrow.
+My team collaborates closely with multiple branches of our internal Technology unit to create the digital foundation for the trading of tomorrow.

 Bridging business knowledge and technology in an environment where my peers and the market provide continuous feedback.